Charlesdub/O.W.L.S.-Operational-Agreement/README.md

 The Company is the sole parent entity of the following subsidiaries:

 1. **CharlesDub Audio** — a record label and music-related enterprise
-2. **Lil Rain Collections** — an adult entertainment and digital content enterprise
+2. **LL Rain Collections** — an adult entertainment and digital content enterprise

 Each subsidiary shall operate as a legally distinct entity with separate books, accounts, contracts, and liabilities.